 For my kids, this translates to showing interest in what the others are passionate about and letting all of their siblings have their time to shine.
-It teaches them not to be selfish, but listen and give other people the opportunity to lead from time to time.
+It teaches them not to be selfish, but to listen and give other people the opportunity to lead from time to time.

 Children who watch more than three hours of television, videos, or DVDs a day have a higher chance of conduct problems, emotional symptoms and relationship problems by the time they are 7 than children who do not.

-As someone who came from nothing and really had to pull themselves up by the bootstraps, raising ungrateful kids was a big no-no. I feel so blessed to be able to give my children all that I never had growing up—a wonderful house to grow up in, space to be creative, a secure family unit.
+As someone who came from nothing and really had to pull themselves up by the bootstraps, raising ungrateful kids was a big no-no. I feel so blessed to be able to give my children all that I never had growing up—a wonderful house to grow up in, a space to be creative, and a secure family unit.
 But it’s important to me that they realize just how special that is.

 Bobby and I do this by being frank with our kids and having real conversations about what’s happening in the world and what it means for ourselves and for others.
 We help out wherever and however we can, supporting the small businesses and local programs that need us.
 I hope that when they look back on this time when they’re older, they’re reminded of how our community came together and how they contributed to supporting others.